 If it weren’t for all the alcohol, you could mistake Bemelmans for the world’s most lavish nursery.
 That’s because the walls and lampshades are covered with whimsical illustrations from Ludwig Bemelmans, the man behind Madeline.
 But don’t come here with your kids on a Sunday afternoon; instead, come on Friday, and grab a table on the floor or, if you can, a spot in one of the rich chocolate-brown banquets around the perimeter of the room and listen to live jazz and piano in the evenings.
 There’s a cover charge past 9pm on Sunday and Monday and 9:30pm Tuesday-Saturday, so be sure to get there early for a first-come-first-serve spot.
 The menu is all class, from fine wines to cocktails like the pisco sour and top-notch martinis.
 While you sip, tilt your head back to catch a glimpse of the 24-karat gold leaf-covered ceiling.

-Craft beer and bourbon are the focus of this casual Upper East Side bar with a rustic vibe that's enhanced by brick walls and mismatched wooden tables and stools.
-Aside from the drinks, which include a selection of small-batch and single barrel bourbons, there are Southern-accented bites, like fried green tomatoes, a pimento cheese burger, and deviled eggs.
-There’s also weekend brunch, where fries brined in Lagunitas IPA and breakfast tacos pair well with morning cocktails like Irish iced coffee.
+Craft beer and bourbon are the focus of this casual Upper East Side bar whose rustic vibe is enhanced by brick walls and mismatched wooden tables and stools.
+Aside from the drinks, which include a selection of small-batch and single barrel bourbons, there are Southern-accented bites like fried green tomatoes, a pimento cheese burger, and deviled eggs.
+Weekend brunch brings out boozy specials like fries brined in Lagunitas IPA and Irish iced coffee.

 This friendly Upper East Side haunt is basically the definition of a dive bar, with cheap drinks, a relaxed atmosphere and a decent selection of brews on draft.